gitlabhq/gitlabhq/doc/markdown/markdown.md

 - milestones
 - wiki pages

 You can also use other rich text files in GitLab.
-You might have to install a depency to do so.
+You might have to install a dependency to do so.
 Please see the [github-markup gem readme](https://github.com/gitlabhq/markup#markups) for more information.

 ## Newlines